 With this information, they can curate an acne treatment plan specially designed to treat and remove acne, step by step.

-While most off the shelf products may efficiently take care of temporary breakouts, a medical professional will treat the cause of the outburst and thus, alleviate its symptoms (i.e. redness, swelling, pain).
+While most off the shelf products may efficiently take care of temporary breakouts, a medical professional will treat the cause of the outbreak and thus, alleviate its symptoms (i.e. redness, swelling, pain).
 This way, not only will you be in safe hands, but the results of your treatment will last you a lifetime.

 Regardless of which strategy you adopt, give it time!
 Acne treatments are not magic pills which grant instantaneous results, especially when you are treating the cause of the problem, not its symptoms.

 If you follow through an acne treatment plan, be patient in terms of results.
+It can be frustrating when results don’t show immediately, especially for severe acne, but like all skin problems, it takes time for treatments to take effect.

-Acne outbursts can be caused by a wide variety of factors, each one of these requiring individual care, until the problem is entirely solved.
+Acne outbreaks can be caused by a wide variety of factors, each one of these requiring individual care, until the problem is entirely solved.
 Hormonal instability, epidermis-level hygiene, alimentation and genetics are just a few of the common causes of acne, meaning that besides the medical treatment, certain lifestyle habits may also require changes.

 Different forms of treatment have different prices, depending on factors such as skin type, desired goals and the severity of the situation.
 While certain home remedies could be free, as most of the items used are commonly found in the kitchen, other forms of treatment come at different costs.